Hi hi! My name’s Trish!

 I always wanted to be a shop owner.

-I began to take the idea seriously about 8 years ago.
+I began to take the idea seriously in about 2004.

 I wanted to start a shop selling vintage band t-shirts with a cheap recording studio out the back.